The Clear Edge

 One founder’s feedback after 60 days: “I thought tracking fewer metrics would make me less informed.
 Instead, it made me more decisive.
 Revenue moved because I finally knew which number to fix.”

-Up Next: The 3% Lever
+Up Next: The 3% Lever For Compounding Small Improvements

-FAQ: Five Numbers $100K Metrics System
+FAQ: Five Numbers Framework And Metrics For $95K–$115K Operators

 Q: How does the Five Numbers Framework turn $95K–$115K months into $150K+ without more dashboards?

-A: It replaces 15–25 metrics with five core numbers, frees 7.5 hours weekly from analysis loops, and focuses moves like raising prices from $5,200 to $7,500 or lifting conversion from 22% to 31%, creating jumps such as $94K → $121K or $108K → $149K in 90 days.
+A: It replaces 15–25 metrics with five core numbers and frees 7.5 hours weekly from analysis loops.
+It then focuses moves like raising prices from $5,200 to $7,500 or lifting conversion from 22% to 31%, creating shifts such as $94K → $121K or $108K → $149K in 90 days.

 Q: How do I calculate my five numbers for the last 90 days before changing anything?